 What she’s doing now: Her current position is program associate for Gear Up Appalachia.
 She evaluates resources available to a cohort of 5th and 6th graders to ensure that they will choose to further their education into a post-secondary institution.

 A quote from Wendy, “The strength of Peace and Justice Studies is its interdisciplinary nature.
 Disciplines are fantastic but I can’t study social class without using sociology and politics.
 Everyone has their comfort zone and interdisciplinary studies move you out of your comfort zone.”

 How her perspective was shaped with action: Williams studied Peace and Conflict as her minor at Swarthmore College.
 She studied conflict in Northern Ireland between Protestants and Catholics.
 Researching the attitudes of college students’ about their vision for the future, she found that both Catholics and Protestants could agree on an EU rule that would neutralize the sectarian conflict.

-What she’s doing now: Wendy Williams is an associate Professor of Psychology and Women’s Studies at Berea College and minored in Peace Studies at Swarthmore College.
+What she’s doing now: Wendy Williams is an associate Professor of Psychology and Women’s Studies at Berea College at Swarthmore College.
 She focuses her research on prejudice, stereotypes and discrimination.
 In the classroom she uses examples that have real life consequences to explain theories and incorporates service learning projects into her curriculum.